-The environmental review, consultation, and other actions required by applicable federal environmental laws for this project are being or have been carried out by the State of California pursuant to 23 U.S. Code (U.S.C.) § 327 and a Memorandum of Understanding dated July 23, 2019, and executed by the Federal Railroad Administration (FRA) and the State of California.
-This draft Section 4(f) evaluation is being released for comment by the California High-Speed Rail Authority (Authority) pursuant to 23 U.S.C.
-327 and the terms of the National Environmental Policy Act (NEPA) Assignment Memorandum of Understanding (FRA and State of California 2019) assigning to the Authority responsibility for compliance with NEPA and other federal environmental laws, including Section 4(f) (49 U.S.C.
+The environmental review, consultation, and other actions required by applicable federal environmental laws for this project are being or have been carried out by the State of California pursuant to 23 U.S. Code (U.S.C.)
+327 and a Memorandum of Understanding dated July 23, 2019, and executed by FRA and the State of California, including Section 4(f) (49 U.S.C.
 303) and related U.S. Department of Transportation orders and guidance.